Bird in the Yard

 Wait?
 Why is he comforting me?

 I tried to grasp hold of my thoughts and emotions.
 I should be the superhero here.
-I should be doing the comforting…but I could not.
+I should be doing the comforting . . . but I could not.
 I couldn’t begin to fathom what could be going on inside his head.
 I wasn’t the one just given a cancer diagnosis.
 Nor was I the one in physical pain.
 Our roles had suddenly reversed: Joe was now the stoic one and I was consumed by my emotions.
-I desperately wanted to take control of the situation and become the strong one again, but I could not reign in any strength after this monumental shock to my system.
+I desperately wanted to take control of the situation but could not rein in any strength after this monumental shock to my system.

 Come on, Lori.
 Say something comforting.
 Say anything!

 Nothing.
-The speech generating part of my brain was rendered useless.
-We continued to sit there in silence, my thoughts spinning out of control.
+The speech-generating part of my brain was rendered useless.

 What do I say?
 What can I possibly say?

-“Come on, honey.”
-Joe said softly breaking the silence.
-“Let’s go inside…”
+“Come on, honey,” Joe said, softly breaking the silence.
+“Let’s go inside and call Danny.”

 ###